ArtskydJ/advent-of-code-solutions/README.md

 ## 2015

 - 13-2 takes 4 minutes to complete
-- 19-2 is unfinished
 - 22-1 is unfinished
 - 22-2 is unfinished
 - 25-2 is unfinished

 ## 2016

-- 4-1 is unfinished
-- 4-2 is unfinished
+- 9-2 is unfinished
-- 8 and later are unfinished
+- 10 and later are unfinished

 ## 2017